aip956/LLM_App_CLIQ/README.md

 1. Local Mode (using Ollama 3.2):

+- This will use the locally installed model (Ollama 3.2).
      `python3 CLIQ_CommandLine.py "list the files in the directory"`

-- This will use the locally installed model (Ollama 3.2).

 2. Remote Mode (using OpenAI GPT-4.0):

-python3 CLIQ_CommandLine.py "list the files in the directory" -r
+    `python3 CLIQ_CommandLine.py -r "list the files in the directory"`

-The -r flag specifies that the app should use the OpenAI remote model.
+- The -r flag specifies that the app should use the OpenAI remote model.

-Interactive Mode:
+3. Interactive Mode:

-Run the app without any arguments:
+- Run the app without any arguments:

-python3 CLIQ_CommandLine.py
+    `python3 CLIQ_CommandLine.py`

-You will then be prompted to enter your query interactively:
+- You will then be prompted to enter your query interactively:

-Describe what you want to do:
+    `Describe what you want to do:`

-Example Queries
+##### Example Queries

-"list all files in the current directory"
+- "list all files in the current directory"

-"find all Python files in subdirectories"
+- "find all Python files in subdirectories"

-Command Execution
+##### Command Execution

-The app provides up to three command suggestions based on your query.
+- The app provides up to three command suggestions based on your query.

-After viewing the suggestions, you can select a command to run by entering its number.
+- After viewing the suggestions, you can select a command to run by entering its number.

-If the selected command is invalid or potentially dangerous, the app will alert you.
+- If the selected command is invalid or potentially dangerous, the app will alert you.

-Notes
+### Notes

-Ensure Ollama 3.2 is properly set up if you plan to run locally.
+- Ensure Ollama 3.2 is properly set up if you plan to run locally.

-The commands generated are intended to be non-destructive and safe for typical Unix-like environments.
+- The commands generated are intended to be non-destructive and safe for typical Unix-like environments.

-Dependencies
+### Dependencies

-Python Libraries: Listed in requirements.txt
+- Python Libraries: Listed in requirements.txt

-subprocess, argparse, shutil, dotenv, openai, etc.
+  - subprocess, argparse, shutil, dotenv, openai, etc.

-Contributing
+### Contributing

 Contributions are welcome!
 Feel free to create issues or submit pull requests.

-License
+### License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact
+### Contact

-If you have any questions or feedback, feel free to reach out at [your_email@example.com].
+If you have any questions or feedback, feel free to reach out at:
+- Tony
+- Anthea